HIMANSHUSRIVASTVA/BOOK_INVENTORY_SYSTEM/README.md

 ## Topics Covered:-
 1. Web Scrapping or Data Extraction
-2. Extracting Data From a site and storing it in a databse.
+2. Extracting Data From a site and storing it in a database.

 ## Libraries Used:-
 1. Tkinter for GUI(Graphical User Interface)